bghuan/oss/intl.en-US/Pricing/Billing methods/Subscription/Overview.md

 **Note:**

--   If an OSS storage plan and an SCU are in the same region at the same time, the OSS storage plan is used to deduct the storage fees.
+-   If an OSS storage plan and an SCU are belong to the same region at the same time, the OSS storage plan is used to deduct the storage fees.
 If the storage plan is insufficient, the SCU can be used to deduct fees.
 For more information, see [Overview](/intl.en-US/Block Storage/Storage capacity units/Overview.md).
 -   SCUs does not apply to the operations in this topic such as purchase, renewal, and upgrade.
 For more information, see [Create an SCU](/intl.en-US/Block Storage/Storage capacity units/Create an SCU.md).

 |×|×|√|